remmeha/HABFrame/README.md

 # HABFrame
-A webserver-based openHAB 'control panel' / photoframe build with python and flask.
+An openHAB control panel / photoframe.
+Based on a webserver.
+Build with python and flask.

 [![](https://img.shields.io/badge/python-3.5%2B-green.svg)]()
 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

-I wrote this python Flask app first of all to learn more about python programming and flask and second because I wanted to create an openHAB 'control screen' which also functions as a digital photoframe.
-The end result is, I think, more easy to configure than HABPanel, but also has less options.
+I wrote this python Flask app first of all to learn more about python and webserver programming, including html, js, and css.
+Also I wanted to create an openHAB control panel which functions as a digital photoframe.
+Check out the end result if you are interested.

 Features:
 - Web-based openHAB control panel